spacetelescope/roman_datamodels/docs/roman_datamodels/datamodels/using_datamodels.rst

 .. note::

-    There are a couple subtlties with regard to changing values in a datamodel.
+    There are a couple subtleties with regard to changing values in a datamodel.
     If you assign dicts or lists to attributes, it will map these into the corresponding DNode or LNode subclasses.
 In such uses, the assigned values will be immediately checked by validating against the defining schemas.